What Can You Do With a Master's Degree in Bioinformatics?

 The data revolution is affecting every area of society, including studying living organisms.
 Welcome to bioinformatics, which sits at the nexus of computational science and biology.
 This field deals with the organization, analysis, understanding, visualization, and storing of information associated with biological data.
 The applications of data science in bioinformatics stretch into several different fields, and those with advanced education in bioinformatics are pushing the limits of what’s possible every day.

-According to the International Society for Computational Biology (ISCB), bioinformatics professionals generally fall into one of three categories: bioinformatics users, bioinformatics scientists, and bioinformatics engineers.
+According to the International Society for Computational Biology (ISCB), bioinformatics professionals generally fall into one of three categories: bioinformatics users, scientists, and engineers.
 Each category has spiderweb connections with multiple other professions and industries.
-Medical professionals may utilize bioinformatics tools for the purposes of diagnosis, treatment, and counseling.
+Medical professionals may utilize bioinformatics tools for diagnosis, treatment, and counseling.
 Scientists employ computational bioinformatics to advance scientific understanding.
-And bioinformatics engineers develop those computational methods and bioinformatics tools used by others.
+Bioinformatics engineers develop computational methods and tools that are used by others.

 Read on to see what you can do with a master’s degree in bioinformatics.